klavins/EEP520-W20/week_3/README.md

 ===

 Nothing makes you want an ADT more than raw C arrays.
 Here are some of the problems with arrays in C:
 - Nothing prevents you from getting or setting outside of the memory allcoated for the array.
-- An array does not know its own length.
+- An array does not know its own length. (it only point to the beginning)
 - Memory allocation should not be an array method.

 An Array API